imraj569/Ultimate-Clicker/README.md

 ### Usage

 1. **Recording Clicks:**
-   - Run `record_clicks.py` to open the recording interface.
+   - Run `record_clicks.pyw` to open the recording interface.
    - Configure settings, record clicks and keystrokes, and save them to a file.

 2. **Executing Clicks:**
-   - Run `auto_clicker.py` to start executing recorded actions.
+   - Run `auto_clicker.pyw` to start executing recorded actions.
    - Use the GUI to play, pause, and reset the execution.

 3. **Manual Actions:**
-   - Run `manual_clicks.py` to test basic script actions.
+   - Run `manual_clicks.pyw` to test basic script actions.
    - Use hotkeys or the GUI to control the script.

 ## 💡 Features